BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 ## 5. Filling the Sphinx index

 The first time you try to start Sphinx it will complain that the index cannot be loaded.
-It is therefore neccesary to run the indexer tool with the name of the indexes to populate:
+It is therefore necessary to run the indexer tool with the name of the indexes to populate:

         indexer DEFAULT DEFAULT_DELTA